 - Do you and your neighbors know each other well enough to check on each other?

 - What route would you take during an evacuation?

 Have your emergency supplies ready:

 - Do you have the most crucial “stay-at-home” supplies to last at least 14 days?
-These include water, canned food, and manual can opener, flashlight, portable radio, batteries, first aid kit, waterproof matches, sufficient prescriptions, cell phone and solar charging kit, and some cash.
+These include water, canned food, a manual can opener, a flashlight, portable radio, batteries, a first aid kit, waterproof matches, sufficient prescriptions, a cell phone and solar charging kit, and some cash.

 Make a personal plan:

 - In advance of an emergency, ask your healthcare provider the following questions: How will services continue to be delivered during and after a disaster?
 If power is lost, what should you do if you require electricity for medical equipment, keeping medicine cold, air conditioning, and other needs?